-After publishing my post, Focus On Trends: Why I’m Investing In The Heartland Of America, a couple readers pointed out that Fundrise, one of the leading real estate crowdfunding platforms, actually offers a Heartland eREIT.
-Last time I wrote about them in 2016, they just had an Income and Growth eREIT™, so it’s great to see they’ve offered new products to meet demand.
+After publishing my post, Focus On Trends: Why I'm Investing In The Heartland Of America, a couple readers pointed out that Fundrise, one of the leading real estate crowdfunding platforms, offers various eREITs.

-Given I’m bullish on the heartland for the next 10 years, the Heartland eREIT™ sounds like a promising investment.
-My 7-year CD yielding 4% has finally come due, and I’d like to reinvest it wisely.
-Let’s do a deep dive overview to understand all the pros and cons.
+Given I'm bullish on the heartland for the next 20 years, the Heartland eREIT™ sounded like a promising investment.

 Fundrise Heartland eREIT™ Overview

 Below is some information I've taken straight from Fundrise's website followed by some Q&A and my thoughts at the end.

 2) Time Horizon

 4) Sample of Current Investments

 Sign up with Fundrise here today.
 It's free to explore.